1. Pay down your credit card bill every month

 14. Use credit cards for insurance and purchase protection

 How many times have you paid for extended warranties, car rental insurance, travel medical and trip cancellation insurance?
 Before you ever do that ever again, check your credit card to see if your card automatically covers you if you make the purchase with your card.
-These hidden benefits can save you $100’s per year.
+These hidden benefits can save you hundreds in extra costs, each year.

 15. Put the screws on your credit card company

 Not enough people do this.
 Many credit card companies will lower your interest rate if you threaten to transfer your balance, or come up with a payment plan to reduce your monthly payments.
 Some will waive an annual fee if you threaten to close your account.
-Squeaky wheels get the grease, so stick out your palm and ask.
+Squeaky wheels get the grease, so don't be afraid to ask.

 16. Maximize your rewards